 If you’re trying to cover a flat piece with a resin that really domes, it will pull away from the edges either immediately, or while it cures.
 To prevent this, I tried sanding the surface of the polymer clay to give it some tooth, thinking the resin might stick better.
 I tried varnishing the surface, thinking it was rejecting the polymer.
 Neither made any difference.

-EnviroTex Lite and Alumilite Amazing Clear Cast only pulled back a little from the edges on a flat surface.
+Resin Obsession, Art Resin, Amazing Clear and EnviroTex Lite only pulled back a little.
 The rest pulled away from the edges much more.

 I haven’t made any resin pieces from molds, but you’ll probably get a better result with a casting resin, such as Alumilite Amazing Clear Cast or EnviroTex Lite Pour-On.